 I was sent here by Outrigger Hotels to look at their properties on Waikiki, write about their recent renovations and return to them feedback on their media methods.
 I did not come to swim.
 In fact, for all the beach resorts I cover around the world I can barely count on two hands the number of times I have gone into the water.
 I am afraid of waves.
 I am afraid of water.
 I am afraid of the simple act of staying afloat.

 And so it was in the bustling tourist town of Waikiki I decided to face that fear in the water, with Tony.
 Tony Moniz is a beefy guy of Hawaiian descent who grew up on a surfboard.
 His heroes are easy to count: Duke Kahanamoku is his god and he worships at that altar every day with every wave.
 He turned his religion into a surf school call Faith Surf School and creates new converts daily within the four operations he has going around Waikiki.
-I am not one of them.
+I am not of the faithful.
 But I now understand trust and the act of surrendering to a higher power, even if that higher power is a tan, muscular guy pulling me up from my knees and making me face the wave I am running from.

 Until we took it to the water.
 I was less than five years old.
 And I was alone.
 My mother chatted with friends on the beach and I wanted to see if I could swim to China.
 So with the horizon in my sights I set out to find the other side of the world.
 I swam and swam and did not see a big rope that extended from a spot on the shore to some unknown place beneath the breakers.
 But when the inevitable wave came and I went down I tumbled and tumbled in its energy and circled right into the rope’s taught heaviness.
-The memory is gray, as if played in black and white.
+The memory is gray, as if played in hazy black and white.
 And I do not remember much.
 But I do recall the waves, forceful, rolling, loud, crashing over me and that I was somehow prisoner of a heavy rope that would not budge.
 And I remember swallowing the thick water and talking to myself about getting up and out of there when it was so tempting to just lie there and do nothing.
 But I knew I had to make the rope move so I could find my way to the surface and back to shore.
 I pulled in my strength from some far off place, probably the first of such instances when I would have to do that in my life.
+I pulled free somehow and figured out where up was.
 When I got to shore I saw my mother still talking, her back to the ocean, not even aware of my misadventure.

 I paddled toward Tony and toward the waves.
 Even in this sleepy bay the waves looked to me like little Tsunamis rising with foamy scythes and letting me know I could not escape nature’s power.
 The orders came quickly and follow I did even though I only wanted to stay prone on the board gripping it through any and all of the water’s motions.